darbyjohnston/DJV/docs/index.md

 Splitters can be used to change the size of the components:
 ![Main Window](assets/MainWindowSplitters.svg)

+Note that the vertical splitter is only shown when the timeline is not minimized.

 Full screen mode can be enabled from the **Window** menu.